My Story

 My Journey

-Drawing from my experience as a social worker and therapist, I bring skills in needs assessment, problem solving, and stakeholder collaboration to every project.
-I believe engaging learning experiences begin by understanding the root of a challenge and translating information in a relatable way that motivates and equips learners.
+Drawing from my experience in client-facing roles, I bring skills in needs assessment, problem-solving, and stakeholder collaboration to every project.
+I believe engaging learning experiences begin by understanding the root of a challenge and translating information in a relatable way through storytelling and real-world scenarios that motivate and equip learners.

 My Experience